 For a current list of EU member states which have ratified the UPC Agreement and are, therefore, part of the UPC, see here.

 An advantage of the UPC is that matters can be dealt with centrally for a large number of European states at once, rather than having separate national proceedings in each member state.
-Disadvantages include that the UPC has not yet been tested and that, whilst the holder of a European patent could enforce their patent in multiple states in a single proceedings, the European patent could alternatively be found invalid in multiple states in a single proceedings.
+Disadvantages include that the UPC has not yet been extensively tested and that, whilst the holder of a European patent could enforce their patent in multiple states in a single proceedings, the European patent could alternatively be found invalid in multiple states in a single proceedings.

 UNIFIED PATENT COURT (UPC)